samuelnovaes/requiret/README.md

 # requiret
-Require module as Worker Thread in Node.js
+Require a module as a Worker Thread in Node.js

 # Requirements